Bethu05/Bethu05/README.md

-- 👋 Hi, I’m @Bethu05
+- 👋 Hi, I’m @Bethwell Langat
-- 👀 I’m interested in Datascience, Backend-Development
+- 👀 I’m interested in frontend and backend development, Datascience
-- 🌱 I’m currently learning Node JS, Python advanced, Java advanced
+- 🌱 I’m currently learning Microservices with Docker and Kubernetes
-- 💞️ I’m looking to collaborate on any project which will help me grow as a developer.
+- 💞️ I’m looking to collaborate on any project which will help me grow as a software developer.
 - 📫 How to reach me Email: bethu05.dev@gmail.com

 <!---